The Hidden Workforce Risk: When Children’s Mental Health Impacts Work

 Recent research from Deloitte, in collaboration with Place2Be and Mind, highlights a growing but often unseen challenge for employers.
 Children’s mental health concerns are now a significant driver of workforce disruption, with real consequences for attendance, retention, and wellbeing.

+The findings are striking.
 Around 1 in 100 parents have left the workforce entirely due to their child’s mental health challenges.
-Up to 70% of working parents report taking time off work for this reason, and a further proportion have stepped away from their roles altogether to provide ongoing care.
+Up to 70% of working parents report taking time off work for this reason.
+A further proportion have stepped away from their roles altogether to provide ongoing care.

-This is not just a personal issue, it is a workplace issue.
+This is not just a personal issue; it is a workplace issue.
 Deloitte estimates that in the UK alone, this challenge may cost employers billions each year in lost productivity, absenteeism, and turnover.

+Yet much of this remains hidden.
 While the majority of working parents recognise the importance of discussing their child’s mental health with their employer, fewer than a quarter feel able to do so.
 This silence creates an invisible strain on both employees and organisations, where challenges go unsupported and risks go unmanaged.

+For employers, this presents a clear opportunity.
 Organisations that proactively support working parents through flexibility, practical resources, and family-focused wellbeing strategies are better positioned to retain talent, strengthen engagement, and create psychologically safe workplaces.

 At Win Win Parenting, Parenting Expert Dr Rosina McAlpine has developed a 6-month Family Mental Wellbeing Program designed to help organisations respond to this growing need.
-The program equips working parents with practical tools to support their children’s wellbeing, while helping workplaces build stronger, more family-friendly cultures.
+The program equips working parents with practical tools to support their children’s wellbeing while helping workplaces build stronger, more family-friendly cultures.

 Because when working parents are supported, families are stronger, and workplaces perform better.